 - Take for an example one of our guides, How to Make a Website.
 It is a complete beginner’s guide to creating and launching a website.
 Not only is it aimed at a broad audience of absolute beginners, but it also focuses on a topic that will never go out of date.
 People will continue to make websites in the future, which makes this kind of content evergreen.

 - Another great example of evergreen content is our The Beginner’s Guide to SEO.
 It provides all the information you need to know about search engine optimization.
 It Includes info on how search engines operate and why search engine marketing is necessary.
 This guide will continue to be relevant for years to come since it provides value to anyone looking to learn everything about SEO from scratch.

 - An article from the Inc. magazine, 15 Ways to Increase Productivity at Work, provides a list of actionable tips that anyone can follow.
 It is aimed at people who want to boost their productivity at work in no time.
 This is yet another great instance of evergreen content because there will always be individuals who want to become more productive at work.

 - Articles about top travel destinations will also always be valuable.
-There is rarely a traveler who doesn’t go online to find some inspiration about the next destination to visit.
+There is rarely a traveler who doesn’t go online to find some inspiration for the next destination to visit.
 People will spend hours researching and learning everything about the place before heading for the journey.
 National Geographic’s article 17 of the World’s Most Romantic Destinations is an excellent example.
 It provides a list of top romantic destinations that will always be popular.
 It is not a list of summer destinations or the most affordable destinations for the current year, which is what makes it evergreen.

 - Content Marketing Glossary by Copyblogger is yet another incredible example of evergreen content.
 It provides definitions of every term related to content marketing, along with useful links and videos.
 Anyone entering the world of content marketing can find this blog post very informative.
 It contains facts that will neither change over time nor lose their value.